BenderRobotics/brest/docs/usage.rst

 about interface parameters please refer to the :ref:`definitions.interfaces`.

 The next step is to instantiate a selected resource.
-You can do that using :meth:`~brest.ResourceProvider.construct` method.
+You can do that using :meth:`~brest.ResourceProvider.construct_available` method.
 For example, if I want to instantiate the Tenma supply from previous example::

-    >>> cons_params = rp.available(group='Supplies')[1]
-    >>> psu = rp.construct(cons_params)
+    >>> psu = rp.construct_available(0)

-First, you need to get the params needed for proper object construction.
-You can provide yours or use the :meth:`~brest.ResourceProvider.available` method which corresponds with :meth:`~brest.ResourceProvider.print_available`.
-But instead of printing available resources in readable format, it returns list of dicts containing construction parameters.
+Only thing you have to do is to pass the desired resource's index and resource provider will construct the object for you.
 If you have printed resources using ``group`` parameter, you also need to specify the same group to :meth:`~brest.ResourceProvider.available` method for corresponding indexes.